GPSG Executive Elections

 When is the next election cycle and timeline?

-• Prospective candidates come to Krafthouse to meet the current Executives and ask questions about GPSG and their respective positions
+• Prospective candidates will have the opportunity to meet the current Executives and ask questions about GPSG and their respective positions

-• Nominations will be made through an electronic nomination form sent out via email from GPSG on March 22nd.
+• Nominations will be made through an electronic nomination form sent out via email from GPSG.
 Self-nominations are permissible.

 • Election form will be sent through the GPSG Communications email, inviting all professional Master’s and Graduate students to vote.